jdx/mise/README.md

 ### `rtx implode`

 ```
-Removes rtx CLI and all generated data
+Removes rtx CLI and all related data

 Skips config directory by default.